MikeHopley/ftl-ships-strategy/index.md

 Shields-3, shields-4, then look for a weapon.
 You don't need clone/medbay as urgently as you might think (prefer clone bay).

 Even without Reconstructive Teleport, you *can* skip clone/medbay entirely.
 This gives an extra system slot.
 However, it also means you'll have a harder time finding the systems you actually want (hacking!), because clone/medbay will always take up a slot in the store.
-On balance, I feel this approach is more fun than optimal.
+On balance, I feel it's better to pick up a medical system.

 Consider teleporter-2, so you can more safely board automated ships.
 Without it, you can still board if you destroy piloting with your Artemis first (guaranteeing the Healing Burst will hit).